gazebo-tooling/setup-gazebo/README.md

   - Install necessary APT packages
   - Registers the Open Robotics APT repository
 - On macOS:
-  - Tapping into OSRF repository using Homebrew
+  - Tapping into the [osrf/homebrew-simulation](https://github.com/osrf/homebrew-simulation) using Homebrew
 ## Usage

 See [action.yml](action.yml)